MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/sales-tax-concept.md

 ---
-title: GST in the Default Version
+title: Sales tax in the default version
 description: 'Learn about how the base version of Business Central supports GST, and get a description of the basic concept.'
 author: altotovi
 ms.topic: conceptual
 ms.devlang: al
 ms.search.keywords: 'tax, posting, sales tax' ms.search.form: '10, 315, 466, 467, 468, 469, 10015, 10016, 10101'
-ms.date: 07/21/2022
+ms.date: 07/11/2024
 ms.author: altotovi
 ms.service: dynamics-365-business-central
 ms.reviewer: bholtorf
 ---

-# <a name="sales-tax-in-the-default-version-of-business-central"></a>GST in the Default Version of Business Central
+# Sales tax in the default version of Business Central

 A **GST** is a tax that applies to the purchase of goods and services for consumers and to the sale of goods and services for businesses.
 GST, ideally, should apply to all final consumption with few exemptions.
 Exemptions in final consumptions depend on local authorities but, generally speaking, business-to-business transactions are exempted from GST.